Heber–Overgaard, Arizona: Founding

 In March 1873, Mormon pioneers from Utah were sent to the Little Colorado River area under the direction of Horton D. Height.
-In 1876, a large group of these settlers established four settlements on the Little Colorado River, which they named Brigham City, Sunset, Obed and Allen's Camp (Joseph City).
+In 1876, a large group of these settlers established four settlements on the Little Colorado River, which they named Brigham City, Sunset, Obed, and Allen's Camp (Joseph City).
 In Allen's Camp, a dam had been built on the Little Colorado River in April, but high waters in July washed it out.
 By August, many settlers had returned to Utah.
 Eight married couples and six single men were all that remained in Allen's Camp.
 By 1882, the Obed settlement had collapsed and both Brigham City and Sunset were near collapse due to several years of drought.
-At this time, John Bushman, of Allen's Camp, was sent by Lot Smith, then president of the Little Colorado Stake, to scout the forests to the south in anticipation of relocation.
-Dry farming in the forested mountains was thought to be easier due to higher rain fall, lush grasses, and plentiful timber.
+John Bushman, of Allen's Camp, was sent by Lot Smith, then president of the Little Colorado Stake, to scout the forests to the south in anticipation of relocation.
+Dry farming in the forested mountains was thought to be easier due to higher rainfall, lush grasses, and plentiful timber.

 On December 6, 1882, Bushman set out for the forest with five brethren: W.C.
-Allen; J.H.
-Richards; J.C.
-Hansen; H. Tanner; and J.E.
+Allen, J.H.
+Richards, J.C.
+Hansen, H. Tanner, and J.E.
 Shelley.
 Upon arrival they began digging wells in search of water.
-These men were later joined by Hans Nielson, Lehi Heward and John Scarlet.
-By April 13, 1883, two cabins had been built and grain planted, but only four families remained (Lehi Heward, John Scarlet, Hans Nielson, and James Shelley).
-John Bushman never settled in the area, but he and his family contributed time and encouragement to the local settlers.
+They were later joined by Hans Nielson, Lehi Heward, and John Scarlet.
+By April 13, 1883, two cabins had been built and grain planted, but only four families remained (Heward, Scarlet, Nielson, and Shelley).
+Bushman never settled in the area, but he and his family contributed time and encouragement to the local settlers.
 The first summer, houses were built, land cleared, and corrals constructed.
 Crops were planted not only for food, but also to barter for goods that could not be made at home.
 The growing season was four months long.